kjhosein/rtm-milkscript-scripts/README.md

 This repo is a collection of scripts that I've written to create reports of Completed items.
 At least, so far.
 It's not restricted to only these types of scripts.

 Please feel to send me a pull request to add other useful scripts.

+## Installation
+To 'install' a script, copy the content, and paste it into a new MilkScript script that you create in your account.

+## Notes
+* For scripts that run a report for the past, I've not fully tested runs that occur on January 1, or in January.
+Feedback welcome!